CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 }
 {% endhighlight %}

-Finally, to [start](https://github.com/opencontainers/runc/blob/master/start.go) the container, _runc_ sends a signal to the paused process to begin executing.
+Finally, to [start](https://github.com/opencontainers/runc/blob/dd50c7e3327b6c264087855f8225cb692046c5f4/start.go) the container, _runc_ sends a signal to the paused process to begin executing.

 ## The Visual Summary

+In summary, launching a container using Docker 2019 involves the following steps:

+{% highlight text %}
+dockerd is sent POST Containers Create
+    ↳ dockerd finds the requested image
+    ↳ A container object is created and stored for future use ↳ Directories on the file system are setup for use by the container dockerd is sent a POST Containers Start
+    ↳ An OCI spec is created for the container
+    ↳ containerd is contacted to create the container ↳ containerd stores the container spec in a database ↳ containerd is contacted to start the container
+        ↳  containerd creates a task for the container ↳  The task uses a shim to call runc create ↳  containerd starts the task
+            ↳  The task uses the shim to call runc start ↳ The shim / containerd continue to monitor the container until completion
+{% endhighlight %}

-Using _containerd's_ architecture [diagram](https://containerd.io/img/architecture.png) as a reference, we can try to visually summarise the entire process of running a container.
+Using _containerd's_ architecture [diagram](https://containerd.io/img/architecture.png) as a reference, we can represent the entire process visually.

 <img src="{{ site.baseurl }}/assets/img/docker-work/visualsummary.png">